annaandmandy/DS562_BigDataEngineer/Homework 7 - Data Loading/README.md

         - Tracks the number of high pollution events by date.

     #### **Connect to External Data Source and Parquet File Format**
+    Connect to the container holding your homework files!
+We will specify the file path within the external table code.
     ```sql
     -- Create external data source
     CREATE EXTERNAL DATA SOURCE MyDataSource